-From time to time we are involved in claims that arise during the ordinary course of business.
-Although the results of litigation and claims cannot be predicted with certainty, we do not currently believe that the outcome of any of these other legal matters (including the matter involving Continuous Composites Inc., which the Company previously disclosed) will have a material adverse effect on our results of operation or financial condition. condition, other than as discussed below regarding the matter involving Continuous Composites Inc. ("Continuous Composites"), which we previously disclosed.
+From time to time we have been and are involved in claims that arise during the ordinary course of business.
+Although the results of litigation and claims cannot be predicted with certainty, we do not currently believe that the outcome of any of these legal matters will have a material adverse effect on our results of operation or financial condition, other than as discussed below regarding the matter involving Continuous Composites Inc. ("Continuous Composites"), which we previously disclosed.
 Regardless of the outcome, litigation can be costly and time consuming, as it can divert management's attention from important business matters and initiatives, negatively impacting our overall operations.

-In July 2021, Continuous Composites filed a patent-infringement case against us in the United States District Court of Delaware.
-On April 11, 2024, the jury returned a verdict against us in the amount of \$17.3 million.
-The jury found one of the two patent claims Continuous Composites asserted at trial against us to be invalid and no infringement was found.
-However, the jury found that we had infringed the other patent claim and awarded monetary damages.
+In July 2021, Continuous Composites filed Inc. ("Continuous Composites"), a patent-infringement case against us company based in Idaho, brought a claim in the United States District Court for the District of Delaware.
+Delaware against the Company regarding patent infringement.
+On April 11, 2024, the jury returned a verdict against us the Company in the amount of \$17.3 million.
+The jury found one of the two patent claims Continuous Composites asserted at trial against us the Company to be invalid and no infringement was found, not infringed.
+However, the jury found that we the Company had infringed the other patent claim and awarded monetary damages.
 While we cannot predict what additional action Continuous Composites may take, it is possible that they may seek additional relief through post-trial motions for royalty payments on future revenue, which could materially impact our business and operations.
-We disagree with this verdict and intend to seek to overturn the verdict in post-trial motions with the District Court.
-We are exploring all available options, including seeking to overturn the verdict and any resulting judgment through the appeals process.
+We disagree The Company disagrees with this verdict and intend to seek has sought to overturn the verdict in post-trial motions with the District Court.
+We are The Company is exploring all available options, including seeking to overturn the verdict and any resulting judgment through the appeals process.